 Lead singer Patty Donahue left the band in the summer of 1984.
 She was briefly...and I mean briefly...replaced by Holly Beth Vincent.
 After two weeks, Vincent departed, and Donahue returned to the Waitresses!

 The Waitresses took their last order...splitting up, in late 1984.

 Sadly, Patty Donahue died of lung cancer on December 9, 1996.
 She was 40...

 But, the music lives on.

 I've already mentioned the "Wasn't Tomorrow Wonderful" album, and "A Christmas Record."
 They also put out the "Bruiseology" album, and one EP: "I Could Rule The World If I Could Only Get The Parts."

-In addition to my 1990 "Best Of" compilation (pictured above), "Just Desserts: The Complete Waitresses" was released in 2013.
+In addition to my 1990 "Best Of" compilation (pictured above), "Just Desserts: The Complete Waitresses" was released last year.